Emily-Graham/portfolio/README.md

 Questions/problems to address:
 - can I fix the footer/contact section sizing using vh and px?
-- unexpected behaviour in scrolling
+- unexpected behaviour in scrolling - seems to be on refresh, linked to preloader -- sometimes, the page does not scroll, needs to be tested in pages/across browsers
--- sometimes, the page does not scroll, needs to be tested in pages/across browsers
+- how to fix preloader behaviour when on a different section?